Planning to get behind the wheel in the Netherlands? Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 In general, you will typically need to provide:

-- proof of residence, e.g. residence permit or BSN
+- Proof of residence (i.e., residence permit or BSN)

-Policies should be sorted within a couple of days and you should receive:
+Within a couple of days, you should receive:

 - your car insurance policy

 - EU accident statement form, to use in the event of an accident

 - car insurance green card, which you will need to have if you drive the car anywhere outside of the EU

 Making a car insurance claim in the Netherlands

 If you need to make a car insurance claim in the Netherlands, you should do the following:

 - fill in your car insurance claim report form (available from your insurer).

 - file your insurance claim with your provider – usually by contacting the claim center or submitting your insurance claim online.